Sarah Lester

 Acrylic & Oil Pastel on board

-Taking Time to Stand and Stare - squat on a rock, paddle on the edges or be brave and dive into the surf.
+Taking Time to Stand and Stare - at this Immense Horizontal view.
+Squat on a rock, Paddle on the edges or be Brave and Dive into the Surf.

 Just Be, and Be Content.